hirememorey/election_game/DEVELOPER_HANDOFF.md

 ---

 **Good luck with the implementation!
-The backend is solid and tested, so focus on creating a smooth, intuitive user experience for the Action Points system.** 🗳️
+The backend is solid and tested, and the frontend now has an Apple-level design system, so focus on user experience testing and gameplay balance.** 🗳️